 I picked up this tip from Carrie Colbert, whose colorful closet puts even mine to shame.
 When I asked her how she finds such vibrant clothes, she clued me in to the “filter” feature on most online shopping sites.
 Instead of scrolling through endless pages of clothes, she opens up the filters in a category and scrolls to the color preferences.
 Most retailers have an option for “multicolor” or “rainbow.”
 You can also choose your signature color or colors you know you like.
 I also always eliminate beige, gray, and black from my searches.

 This cuts through the clutter and helps you zoom in on colorful options more quickly.

 I’ve talked a lot in this post about color, because that is probably the most obvious way to add joy to your wardrobe.
 But it’s certainly not the only one.
 You can look at all the aesthetics of joy through the lens of clothing.
 A few examples that have been particularly significant as I’ve developed my style:

 Freedom: I want clothes that let me move!
 So I skip skintight pencil skirts and weird sleeves.
 I wear a lot of flowing dresses and twirly skirts.
 And while I don’t mind a cinched waist, I always make sure my pants have some stretch or flare.
 If I can’t easily do a happy dance in it, it’s not free enough for me.

 Harmony: I love patterns, and especially stripes.
 The simplicity of repeating stripes is a grounding motif that feels basic, yet also joyful.

 Renewal: I love ruffles, floral patterns, and organic details that take their cues from the plant world.
 These touches, to me, can bring joy even if I’m not wearing any color.

-If you’re feeling lost in trying to find joyful clothes, zoom in on the aesthetics of joy that resonate most with you, and then search for those elements when you’re looking for clothes.
+If you’re feeling lost trying to find joyful clothes, focus on the aesthetics of joy that resonate with you.
+Zooming in will help you identify the specific elements you’re looking for in your clothes.